Digitizing Tacit Knowledge | Hosai Matsubayashi XVI

 The tacit knowledge of artisans—their senses, tactile experiences, movement skills, intuition, and unarticulated mental models (Nonaka et al., 1996, 2000a, b)—represents an invaluable legacy that written records and video documentation alone cannot fully capture.
 In a time when many traditional crafts are at risk of disappearing, preserving this knowledge has become more critical than ever.

-Recognizing this urgency, we have embarked on a pilot project to digitize the embodied knowledge of Hosai Matsubayashi XVI, the current steward of Asahiyaki pottery.
-For over 400 years, his family has made pottery in Uji, Kyoto.
-This long heritage makes Hosai-san the ideal candidate for our pilot, as it provides an opportunity to explore how his family has passed down tacit knowledge for 16 generations and how this knowledge evolves across time.
+Recognizing this urgency and and the potential of neural networks as a solution, we have embarked on a pilot project to digitize the tacit knowledge of Hosai Matsubayashi XVI.
+For over 400 years, his family has made pottery in Uji, Kyoto, under the name of Asahiyaki.
+Their long heritage makes Hosai-san the ideal candidate for our pilot, as it provides an opportunity to explore how his family has passed down tacit knowledge for 16 generations.

 Hadjimichael, Ribeiro, and Tsoukas (2024)